All Episodes

 In 96 and part of 97, she was at the National Restaurant Association.

-In 1999, her son Nicholas was born, and a paternity lawsuit was filed by the father, a media executive.
+In 1999, her son Nicholas was born and a paternity lawsuit was filed by the father, a media executive.

-Twenty oh one came her second personal bankruptcy filing after sizable legal bills.
+2001 came her second personal bankruptcy filing after sizable legal bills.

-Now uh does any of this matter to anybody?
+Now, does any of this matter to anybody?

-The polling bunch, Gallup says the Kane allegations have attracted a level of attention that is lower than the average attention all Americans have paid to news stories Gallup has tracked over the last several decades.
+I'm still, folks, again, Gallup, the polling bunch, Gallup says the Kane allegations have attracted a level of attention that is lower than the average attention all Americans have paid to news stories Gallup has tracked over the last several decades.

 In other words, nobody is paying attention to all this.